unurbat2848/embedding_service/README.md

 # Check if port 8000 is already in use
 netstat -an | grep 8000

-# Use a different port
+# Use a different port with environment variable
+export EMBEDDING_SERVICE_PORT=8001
+python embedding_service.py

+# Or use uvicorn directly
 uvicorn embedding_service:app --port 8001
 ```